Elizabeth Bird: Career

 Bird competed in the women's 3000 m steeplechase event at the 2019 World Athletics Championships and did not advance from the heats clocking a personal best of 9:30.13.

 Having qualified for the delayed 2020 Tokyo Olympics in her specialist event, she reached the final after finishing fifth in her heat.
 In the final Bird broke the national record with a time of 9:19.68, placing ninth.

 In July 2022, she did not qualify for the final at the World Athletics Championships held in Eugene, Oregon in a time of 9:23.17.
 About three weeks later, Bird won the silver medal at the Commonwealth Games Birmingham 2022 in a personal best of 9:17.79.
 She set new lifetime best and a British record of 9:07.87 at the Monaco Diamond League five days later.
 Also in August, she earned a bronze at the European Athletics Championships in Munich, clocking 9:23.18.

 She won a second European bronze medal in the 3000m steeplechase at the 2024 European Athletics Championships in Rome.
 Bird was selected to represent Great Britain at the 2024 Summer Olympics where she finished seventh setting a new national record time of 9:04.35.

 Personal life

-Bird lives in Reno with her partner.
+Bird lives in Reno with her partner, William.
 She studied for a master's degree in International Studies at the University of San Francisco between 2017 and 2018 but deferred a place at law school in Boulder, Colorado in order to focus on the 2020 Summer Olympics.
 She has been involved in advocacy and support for human rights organisation Detention Action.